Edouard102/eRock-Paper-Scissors/README.md

 #### Fonts

-Considering the targeted audience the fonts chosen for the websites are Roboto, Orbitron and Exo.
+Considering the targeted audience the fonts chosen for the websites are Roboto.

 - Roboto
   It is a sans serif font that is often used in interfaces and digital applications.
 It has a modern and clean look.

 #### Icons